nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Prerequisites: None.

 1. Test case: `clear` <br>
     Expected: Successful clear message is shown in the status message.
-All clients in the database are removed.
+All clients in the data file are removed.
 1. Other test cases that should work include `clear ` or `clear 2` <br>
     Expected: Similar to previous